swarch-2f-rootly/2f/Prototype_3/README.md

 In this scenario, the system faces a sustained **Layer-7 DoS attack** initiated by a single malicious client repeatedly sending legitimate-looking HTTP requests to its public API endpoints.
 Initially, a plain NGINX reverse proxy acts as the only public entry point, forwarding all traffic to the API Gateway without deep inspection or rate limiting.
 This design exposes the system to resource exhaustion, high latency, and loss of availability.
-To mitigate this weakness, the **Web Application Firewall (WAF) pattern** is applied so that the reverse proxy functionality is implemented inside the WAF, introducing intelligent traffic inspection and rate control mechanisms that detect and block malicious requests while maintaining service performance for legitimate users.
+To mitigate this weakness, the **Web Application Firewall (WAF) pattern** is applied by adding a WAF as an additional edge component in front of the existing reverse proxy, introducing intelligent traffic inspection and rate control mechanisms that detect and block malicious requests while maintaining service performance for legitimate users.

 - **Weakness:** The system exposes a single public entry point through an NGINX reverse proxy that only forwards traffic to the API Gateway without deep inspection or centralized rate limiting.
 - **Threat:** A malicious external client or automated script capable of generating a sustained stream of HTTP(S) requests that simulated legitimate traffic.